 What to do when a game holds a special place in your memory, but you feel, as a responsible reviewer, that it doesn't quite live up to your standards?
 Konami's The Legend of the Mystical Ninja (or Ganbare Goemon in Japan) does for ancient Japanese mythology and settings what their Parodius series did for Gradius.
 It is sure enough a fun and often funny romp, but there isn't enough balance between its sprawling town areas and its abrupt action stages.

 In a rather vague opening sequence, the camera zooms through the rice paper door of Goemon's home just as Ebisumaru brings word that the ghost of the nearby Horo Temple is causing trouble.
 (Nevermind that they were renamed "Kid Ying" and "Dr. Yang" in the English translation.)
 This is the beginning of a journey across Japan that will involve ghosts, ninja cats, evil armies, counterfeiters, bizarre bosses, and yes, a kidnapped princess.
 This story reminded me of the nonsensical opening cinema of Kid Niki: Radical Ninja, although it's slightly more intelligible.
-Indeed, Goemon himself looks a lot like Kid Niki and both games use a cartoonish, "super-deformed" Japanese art style.
-Both games also contain sidescrolling action levels dominated by platform jumping and whacking enemies with your ninja weapon.
+Indeed, Goemon himself looks a lot like Kid Niki and both games use a cartoonish, "chibi" Japanese art style.
+Both games also contain sidescrolling action levels dominated by platform jumping and whacking enemies with your ninja weapons.

-But Mystical Ninja departs from Kid Niki's gameplay with the inclusion of RPG-style towns.
+But Mystical Ninja departs from Kid Niki's design template with the inclusion of RPG-style towns.
 These towns are based loosely on locations in medieval Japan (Kyoto the old capitol, Iga the mountain home of the ninjas) and contain many buildings for buying items, restoring your hit points, or playing mini-games.
-And herein lies the biggest problem: The towns seem to be the main point of the game.
+And herein lies the problem: The towns seem to be the main point of the game.
 Because you can buy so much stuff that either protects you from losing HP or allows you to restore it, you get the feeling that you're being prepared for a grand adventure or really tough action stage.

 Instead, what you get is a rather short and easy action stage that will often take less time to complete than it took to explore the town.
 Is part of this because the game is timed?
 Were the action stages made easier so that you could do whatever you want in town and still have enough time left over to beat them?
 My solution to that would've been to start the timer at the action stages.
 Obviously the timer was not meant to keep you from spending too much time in the towns since it stops when you're in a house and the simple use of a password gets around it completely.